t-mbindra/chatModeration/README.md

 13. In the browser that launches, select the **Add** button to install the app to Teams.

 #### Continue here to deploy the app on Azure.
-14. Using the Teams Toolkit Extension tab, Click on **Provision** under lifecycle.
+14. Using the Teams Toolkit Extension tab, click on **Provision** under lifecycle.
 Select relevant subscription and resource group when prompted.
-15. Using the Teams Toolkit Extension tab, Click on **Deploy** under lifecycle.
+15. Using the Teams Toolkit Extension tab, click on **Deploy** under lifecycle.
 16. Go to your Teams app and click on the **App** icon.
 17. Select **Manage your apps** followed by **Upload an app**.
 18. Select **Upload a custom app** and open the ```appPackage/build/appPackage.dev.zip``` zip file from the project folder.